On the relation of special linear algebraic cobordism to Witt groups: Introduction.

-with an appropriate grading ring structure on the right-hand side, see Theorem~\ref{thm_KOW}.
-Here $W^*(X)$ stands for the derived Witt groups defined by Balmer \cite{Bal99}, one can find a comprehensive survey including definitions and applications of these groups in \cite{Bal05}.
-Thus Theorem~\ref{thm_slCF} yields that for every smooth variety $X$ there exists a natural isomorphism
+with an appropriate graded ring structure on the right-hand side.
+Here $\W^{\star}(X)$ stands for the derived Witt groups defined by Balmer \cite{Bal99}, one can find a comprehensive survey including definitions and applications of these groups in \cite{Bal05}.
+Combining the above observations in Corollary~\ref{cor_slCFW} we obtain for a smooth variety $X$ a natural isomorphism

 The paper is organized as follows.
-In section 2 we recall the general context of unstable $H_\bullet(k)$ and stable $\SH(k)$ motivic homotopy categories introduced by Morel and Voevodsky \cite{MV,V}.
-Then we do some preliminary calculations with stable cohomotopy groups $\pi^{*,*}$ staying mainly in the unstable homotopy category $H_\bullet(k)$.
-In section 4 we deal with special linear and symplectic orientations and recall the universality theorems for the algebraic cobordisms $MSL$ and $MSp$.
-In the next two sections we deal with hermitian $K$-theory and the spectrum $BO$, in particular we show that $BO^{*,*}_\eta(X)$ is isomorphic to the Laurent polynomial ring over the derived Witt groups $W^*(X)$.
+In section 2 we recall the general context of unstable $\Hp(k)$ and stable $\SH(k)$ motivic homotopy categories introduced by Morel and Voevodsky \cite{MV,V}.
+Then we do some preliminary calculations with stable cohomotopy groups $\pi^{[\star]}_{\hphantom{[}*}$ staying mainly in the unstable homotopy category $\Hp(k)$.
+In section 4 we deal with special linear and symplectic orientations and recall the universality theorems for the algebraic cobordism $\MSL$ and $\MSp$.
+In the next two sections we deal with hermitian $K$-theory and the spectrum $\BO$, in particular we show that $\BO^{[\star]}_{\eta *}(X)$ is isomorphic to the Laurent polynomial ring over the derived Witt groups $\W^{\star}(X)$.